abilandz/NAT3054/Lecture_3/make.md

 **The key idea behind 'make'**

-Automatic detection of source files that have been modified can be accomplished from the file's metadata, in particular from the file's _mtime_ flag.
-File metadata refers to any file-related information beyond its content.
+Automatic detection of source files that have been modified can be accomplished by examining the file's metadata, particularly the file's _mtime_ flag.
+File metadata refers to any information related to a file beyond its content.
 There are three _timestamps_ as a part of the file's metadata, with the following meaning:

 * **Access (atime)** : last time a file was accessed (opened) and read without any modification
 * **Modify (mtime)** : last time a file was modified (i.e. its content has been edited)
-* **Change (ctime)** : last time a file's metadata was changed (e.g. permissions)
+* **Change (ctime)** : last time a file's metadata was changed (e.g. file's permissions)

-These three timestamps are not overkill, in fact, they enable a lot of compelling features.
+These three timestamps are not overkill &mdash; in fact, they enable many compelling features.
 For each file, its metadata can be displayed with the **stat** command:

  ```bash
  $ stat Lecture_2.md # just specify the abs. or rel. path to file as an argument